kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 This app can be run on both Windows & Linux!

-For further questions about the development of this app, email me at: "kohliaridis97@gmail.com"
+For further questions about the development of this app, don't hesitate to email me at: "kohliaridis97@gmail.com"